 - Organising multi-stakeholder conferences on mental health in the workplace.

-- Collecting and disseminating available information and evidence of the benefits of mental health prevention, promotion and care, including the economic case for good mental health.
+- Collecting and disseminating timely and relevant information and evidence of the benefits of mental health prevention, promotion and care, including the economic case for good mental health.

-- Formulating policy recommendations relevant to employment, occupational health and safety as well as health and social policies at European level.
+- Formulating policy recommendations and issuing statements relevant to employment, occupational health and safety as well as health and social policies at European level.